“I could never ask that Influencer for coffee.”

 Let these memories add fuel to your inner fire and help you achieve even more of what you want from here!

 Focus only on what you want — and be specific.
 Instead of thinking, I don’t want to feel frumpy in my clothes, think, I want to feel sexy in my new skinny jeans.
 See how these thoughts in our mind “feel” different?
-The latter vision creates a more elevated emotion, which is much more likely to lead to better decisions.
+This positive mindset creates a more elevated emotion, which is much more likely to lead to better decisions.
 Hone in on what you want, not on what you don’t want.

 Creating a vision board can help with this too.
 I’m obsessed with mine and create a fresh one every few months or so.

-Get creative!
-It’s fun to share this imaginative and artistic experience with others.
-And it’s a wonderful break from digital distraction.
+This is a great way to get creative!
+Because it’s fun to share this imaginative and artistic experience with others, and it’s a wonderful break from digital distraction.
 It also brings people together in a uniting and unique way if that’s what you’re craving.

 3. Use words with intention

 Consider the difference between two people discussing their culinary adventures.
 One might say, “I love to whip up healthy weeknight meals!
 I do it every night that I’m home.
 You like cooking, too?
 Awesome!
 Hey, you can even follow me on Instagram where I post my new favorite recipes…” Another might avoid eye contact and laugh nervously, saying, “I should cook more healthy food and I’m trying, but I don’t know how well they turn out.”
+See the difference a positive mindset makes?
 Who do you think has more fun in the kitchen (and in general)?

 The most happy and high-achieving people I know have consciously mastered the art of tuning out their inner critic and dialing up the volume on the inner coach that exists in all of us.
-Your inner coach is there for you on demand and is ready to support you.
+Remember, your inner coach is there for you on demand and is ready to support you.
 You, too, can allow past successes to inspire your future successes.
-You have the power to choose to focus on what you want and let that inform how you feel and act.
+Or the power to choose to focus on what you want and let that inform how you feel and act.
 You can choose your words wisely, understanding that words have power.